researchsoft/website/content/guidelines/20-content.md

     journals, open access, reproducibility, RSEs, training, etc.

 -   [Better Scientific Software (BSSw)](https://bssw.io/items?page=1&view=all).
-Resources for developer productivity and software sustainability
+Resources for developer productivity and software sustainability.

 ## Do you have resources to add?